 The restaurant, «Récif», one Michelin star, on the roof terrace of Les Roches Rouges overlooks the sea, from which the Chef naturally draws his inspiration to offer dinner guests refined Mediterranean dishes, which change according the morning’s catch.
 A second restaurant «La Plage» serves an authentic, simple, generous Mediterranean menu.

 The restaurant offers a French bourgeoise cuisine where the Chef likes revisiting the classics of French gastronomy.
 Le Fitz Roy restaurant offers a magnificent seafood buffet every Thursday to enjoy on the terrace with a southern exposure that promises magical moments.

 La Brasserie du Val Thorens offers on a warm atmosphere of a classic bistro, with a traditional French cuisine, cooked with tastefully fresh products.
 La Fondue is the perfect place to enjoy specialties of the region on an authentic and charming Savoy restaurant.

-The gastronomic restaurant La Bastide de Capelongue invites the senses to awaken: plates with perfect graphics, dishes with delicate scents and buds going wild with joy for the flavours of Luberon.
+The gastronomic restaurant, La Bastide de Capelongue, one Michelin star, invites the senses to awaken: plates with perfect graphics, dishes with delicate scents and buds going wild with joy for the flavours of Luberon.
 La Bergerie, the hotel’s second restaurant offers a traditional menu to discover the authentic Provencal cuisine.